 One example would be is the risk that allows the perpetrator to impersonate the user identity of a known Wi-Fi user without knowing the actual password, therefore allowing the impersonator to use/access the wi-fi network.
 This is already a demonstration of a live Identity Theft Prevention?
-Device manufacturer that implemented WPA3 protocol should deploy a patch for the vulnerability.
+Device manufacturer that implemented WPA3 protocol should deploy a patch for the wifi security vulnerability.

 The cause of such vulnerabilities may lie to how the WPA3 protocol was implemented and applied.
 Improper implementation may cause more unsecured scenarios.

 KRACK WPA2 Vulnerability on WPA3 Personal.
 There are two types:

 The top two issues can be mitigated by software patches or updates.
 Also to assure that the discovered vulnerabilities will be resolved, the WiFi Alliance notified all impacted vendors of the WPA3 vulnerabilities.